Media Theory and Cognitive Technologies

 - Irvine, "Introduction to Cognition, Symbol, Meaning, and Mediation" (presentation)

 This week is an introduction to some very big, macro-level questions about human cognition, the symbolic and language faculties, and possible explanations for how and why humans are the "symbolic species."
 This involves difficult, often (initially) counter-intuitive ideas at a high level of abstraction and interpretation of research evidence.
 For your writing this week, choose one of these two approaches: (1) consider a media artefact as an instance of a combinatorial meaning system (an artwork, a Website, a movie, music composition) with some features investigated in readings .
 We will investigate the structure of meaning systems more fully later, but this week you can begin with developing intuitive conceptual insights into the "grammar" of a media form: example: how does a genre (the type, the "cliche" inventory) provide the grammar of possibilities for a form, and what happens when we combine symbolic resources (language, visual form, music/sound, video/cinema, etc.) in a media form.
 (2) How would key concepts in this week's readings enable a thorough revision of the traditional information and communication models (from Week 2), and how could these concepts change the way you think about meaning systems and media more generally?

 |5 Introduction to Media Theory: Medium, Media, Mediations||[−]|

-- Irvine, "Media Theory: An Introduction" (working draft of book chapter: overview of issues and ways of working)
+- Irvine, "Media Theory: An Introduction" (overview of issues and approaches; read through section 7)

 - Lisa Gitelman, Always Already New: Media, History, and the Data of Culture.
 Cambridge, MA: The MIT Press, 2008.
 Excerpt from Introduction.
 [Includes excellent bibliography of references.]